 Next I walked through the interaction terms available for blacks, to see whether the typical Cultural Backlash phenomenon appears.
-It does.
+It does, after controlling for Asian density.
 Whether I use the professionalization term, the urbanization term, or simply whether respondents reported living in a metropolitan area, the result is the same: whites respond badly to nearby blacks when they reside in rural areas, but the pattern disappears in the more urban locales.
-Model D offers one example, the simple metropolitan model.
-In keeping with my rebuttal of the traditional white backlash argument, results presented here for Asians suggest that ethnic polarization is not necessarily localized.
+Model D offers one example, the simple metropolitan model.30 In keeping with my rebuttal of the traditional white backlash argument, results presented here for Asians suggest that ethnic polarization is not necessarily localized.
 Whites in both urban and rural areas respond the same way to Asians, becoming more friendly to minorities as the Asian population increases.
 Similarly, white attitudes about minorities do not respond negatively to the presence of a large local Hispanic population.
 Only black-white proximity increases white hostility to minorities as a group, and only then in rural areas-more historical residue than contemporary competition.
+Heavily black rural areas in the South stand out for anti-minority attitudes that date back several centuries, but outside the South or in metropolitan areas familiarity simply does not breed contempt with any group.